SpencerDawkins/draft-dawkins-quic-what-to-do-with-multipath/README.md

 After the QUIC working group chairs requested publication for the core QUIC protocol specifications, they scheduled a virtual interim meeting to understand the use cases that various groups inside and outside the IETF were envisioning for multipath with QUIC.

-As part of that discussion, it became obvious that people had a variety of ideas about how multiple paths would be used, because they weren't looking at the same use cases, and so had different assumptions about how QUIC might use multiple paths.
+As part of that discussion, it became obvious that people had a variety of ideas about how multiple paths would be used, because they weren't looking at the same use cases, and so had different assumptions about how applications might use QUIC over multiple paths.

-This document is intended to capture that variety of ideas, to inform further discussion in the working group.
+This document is intended to capture questions that have come up in discussions, with some suggested answers, to inform further discussion in the working group.

-Issues and pull requests are welcomed here.
-Substantative discussion should happen on the QUIC working group mailing list, at quic@ietf.org.